Roter Ochse

 Roter Ochse ("The Red Ox", today JVA Halle I) is a prison in Halle (Saale).
 The name can be traced to the end of the nineteenth century, but its origin is unclear.
 It is said to be related to the colour of the masonry.

-Since 1996 it has also been used as a memorial.
+Since 1996 the building has also been used as a memorial.

 History

 Prussia

-After six years of construction, the prison went into operation as "The Royal Russian Penal, Learning, and Correctional Institution" (Königlich-Preußische Straf-, Lern- und Besserungsanstalt).
+After six years of construction, the prison went into operation as "The Royal Prussian Penal, Learning, and Correctional Institution" (Königlich-Preußische Straf-, Lern- und Besserungsanstalt).
 On February 7, 1885, the anarchists August Reinsdorf and Emil Küchler were executed in the courtyard.
 They had attempted to assassinate Kaiser Wilhelm I at the Niederwalddenkmal on September 28, 1883.

 In the First World War, from February to August 1917, Werner Scholem, a soldier and later member of the Reichstag in the KPD, was interned in Halle, having been sentenced to ten months in prison for joining an anti-war demonstration in uniform in January 1917.
 He served the last months of his sentence in Spandau Prison.
 The prison held many left-wing political prisoners who had been involved in uprisings after the war, but Ernst Werner Techow, a right-wing extremist who had been implicated in the murder of Walther Rathenau in 1922, was also interned there.